Tritia recidiva: Description

 The shell grows to a length of 12 mm.
 It has a high, slightly cyrtoconoid (almost with the shape of a cone, but having convex sides) spire and a somewhat constricted body whorl.
-The protoconch consists of ca. 3 rather large and smooth whorls.
+The protoconch consists of three rather large and smooth whorls.
 The first three teleoconch whorls contain spiral cords and axial folds, which fade out on the next two except for the subsutural spirals.

 The body whorl resumes a spiral sculpture of very even, flattened cords much that are broader than the interspaces.
 The aperture is lanceolate.
-The outer lip is slightly thickened externally and bears 5–6 strong rounded denticles inside.
+The outer lip is slightly thickened externally and bears five or six strong rounded denticles inside.

 The parietal callus is appressed and devoid of a parietal denticle.
 It continues into a columellar callus which has a rounded edge, slightly raised over the siphonal canal and bearing a few tubercles.
-The colour of the shell has a brownish hue over a white background.
+The colour of the shell has a brown hue over a white background.
 The subsutural and median cords are articulated with darker brown.
 The aperture is white.

 Distribution

-This species occurs in the Western Mediterranean Sea and in the Atlantic Ocean off Madeira.
+T. recidiva occurs in the Western Mediterranean Sea and in the Atlantic Ocean off Madeira.